How is brand defined?

 Where it all begins — the logo

-The reason for this is that every successful logo design—whether from the ground-up, or a redesign/refresh of an existing brand—takes the same steps in the process.
+The reason for this is that every successful logo design—whether from the ground-up, or a redesign/refresh of an existing brand—will always the same steps in the process.
 There are no shortcuts to designing an effective logo, short of an unlikely spark of magic.
-And although designers may be compared to visual magicians, as professionals we don’t have the luxury to gamble with magic.
+And although designers may be compared to visual magicians, as professionals, we don’t have the luxury to gamble with magic.
 Instead, we have a process.
 Following this process allows us to achieve results every time without fail.

 - Information Gathering